frankhjung/java-wordpuzzle/README.md

-# Java Streams
+# Java Solution to 9 Letter Word Puzzle

-Play with Java Streams.
+Play with Java Streams and solve [9 Letter word Puzzle]().

+See also the Haskell solution.

 ## Build